qtile/qtile/docs/manual/config/keys.rst

 shrink it etc. as many times as needed.
 To exit the mode, press <escape>.

 .. note::
-    If using modes, users may also wish to use the Chord widget (:class:`libqtile.widget.chord.Chord`) as this will display the name of the currently active mode on the bar.
+    If using modes or naming chords, users may also wish to use the Chord widget (:class:`libqtile.widget.chord.Chord`) as this will display the name of the currently active chord on the bar.

 Chains
 ------